 Overall, there was no clear catalyst triggering the sell-off in technology and growth-related stocks; the Nasdaq 100 gapped down by -0.86% at yesterday’s open and traded with a loss of -1.76% after the first hour of the US session, before US treasury secretary Janet Yellen’s pre-recorded comment during the Atlantic’s future economy summit, that interest rates may need to rise over time to keep the US economy from overheating.
 The US 10-year treasury yield dropped by 2 basis points to 1.59%.

-How about the “peak growth” coupled with the risk of another spike in global Covid-19 infection cases caused by the muted strain from India?
-There was no clear justification for such narratives, as other growth proxies such as oil prices have remained stable.
+How about peak growth coupled with the risk of another spike in global Covid-19 infection cases caused by the muted strain from India?
+There is no clear justification for such narratives, as other growth proxies such as oil prices have remained stable.
 WTI crude oil futures even recorded a gain of 1.9% to $65.70 per barrel at the close of yesterday’s US session; its best single day return since 14 April.
 Copper futures were almost unchanged at -0.15%.

 In summary, yesterday’s movement in the technology/growth space is likely to be profit-taking related rather than the start of a major risk-off contagion.
 This after big tech stocks' Q1 earnings led the Nasdaq 100 to a monthly gain of 5.9% for April, beating the other major US stock indices for its best monthly return since November 2020.

 From a technical analysis perspective there is also a bright spot, as yesterday’s earlier sell-off in the Nasdaq 100 to an intraday low of 13,396 managed to stall right above an upward sloping 50-day moving average, which is acting as a support at 13,335.